jfuterman/Personal-Finance-Track-SWE-Group-6/README.md

 Get started by cloning this repository.
 If you've got Docker installed on your computer, run `docker compose up --build`.
 This will spin up the database, Django, and front end services.

 If you don't have Docker, create your virtual environment and install the dependencies.
-Depending on your system and version of Python, you'll run `python -m venv .venv` to create the virtual environment.
+Depending on your system and version of Python, you'll run `python -m venv .venv` to create the virtual environment and then `source venv/bin/activate` to activate it.
 Then, run `pip install -r requirements.txt` to install the project dependencies.

 ### Launch Django